hemashushu/docker-vscode-bridge-for-nixos/README.md

 This is because the NixOS does not have the same [Filesystem Hierarchy Structure (FHS)](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) as a general Linux operating system, causing some VSCode extensions with pre-compiled programs to fail to run.
 There are many solutions to this problem, for example:

-1. Using another version of [VSCode - vscode.fhs](https://nixos.wiki/wiki/Visual_Studio_Code), which creates a standard FHS and then enters the `chroot` environment.
+1. Using another version of VSCode [vscode.fhs](https://nixos.wiki/wiki/Visual_Studio_Code), which creates a standard FHS and then enters the `chroot` environment.
 This method is very simple but not always work.

 2. Using [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), which creates a Docker container (a standard Linux environment) for each project, and then runs [vscode-server](https://code.visualstudio.com/docs/remote/vscode-server) inside the container, and maps the project source files into the container.
 The program's running, debugging, and extension running are all done within this container.